High Transmission Risk Leads Dallas County To Raise COVID Threat Level To Red

 COVID cases are soaring across North Texas, sending hospitalization rates to percentages the region hasn’t seen for months and according to a forecast from the UT Southwestern Medical Center the rising case levels are projected to continue climbing.

-Dallas County hadn’t been at the red threat level since March.MORE NEWS: Fans Flock To Dallas' Fair Park For 'Wicked,' First Broadway Tour Since Pandemic Began
+Dallas County hadn’t been at the red threat level since March.MORE NEWS: 'Wow, There Goes The Ground': North Texan Wally Funk Shares Story Of Her Dream Journey Into Space

 According to red level guidelines, vaccinated people should limit social gatherings and avoid places like bars, restaurants, and concert venues.